Biology 1 - The Life Sciences » 2019 » Module 6 Exam

 Phylogenetics is a way by which we study __________

-B. the concept of extinction
+A. the concept of extinction

-C. the role of mutation in evolution
+C. the functional role of adaptation

 D. the evolutionary relationships of species